 At Silverdale St John’s we believe in independent learning.
 We actively encourage our children to be as independent as possible in all that they do in school, taking the responsibility to challenge and evaluate their own knowledge and understanding of the world.
 We are dedicated to teaching a high standard of basic literacy and numeracy skills that will be the foundation for additional skills to be built upon.
 We foster an ethos of resilience and resourcefulness supporting children to be unafraid to try something new or make a mistake.
-We maintain that learning should be fun.
-We have a curriculum that is underpinned by relevant, practical, creative experiences that enable every style of learner to be wholly involved.
+We maintain that learning should be fun and we provide a range of different experiences to enable this.